Fort Sask Transit: Edmonton Metropolitan Transit Services Commission

 In March 2020, Fort Saskatchewan city council voted to join twelve other municipalities to investigate the potential for a regional transit services commission.
 Its membership in the potential commission was subject to another vote once its cost model was altered to reflect Strathcona County's decision to opt out.
 The potential commission would allow for weekend transit service in Fort Saskatchewan, and add bus services to the Northern Alberta Institute of Technology (NAIT), and West Edmonton Mall.
 In June 2020, Fort Saskatchewan and eight other regional municipalities, including Edmonton, Leduc, Spruce Grove, and St. Albert, formally submitted an application to the provincial government to establish the Edmonton Metropolitan Transit Services Commission (EMTSC).
 Their proposal had to be altered after three more municipalities, including Leduc County and Sturgeon County, withdrew from the project.
 Because Strathcona County opted out of the potential commission, Fort Saskatchewan plans to conduct separate talks with the county to try and establish a route between the city, and the county's Bethel Transit Centre.

 The formation of the EMTSC was approved by the Alberta government on 28 January, 2021.
-A board of elected representatives from each member community is conducting the initial setup of the commission, and working with the commission's inaugural CEO to develop its operational and planning capabilities.
-The EMTSC will begin service in early 2023.
-Edmonton's local transit services and LRT network will not be transferred to the commission at first, due to their size and operational costs.
-The commission's board will re-consider the inclusion of Edmonton's LRT network five years after the commission is formally stood up.
+A board of elected representatives from each member community was conducting the initial setup of the commission, and working with the commission's inaugural CEO to develop its operational and planning capabilities.
+The EMTSC was to begin service in early 2023.
+However, in December 2022 Edmonton's city council voted against contributing $13 million toward the EMTSC's annual budget over concerns about losing control over local transit decisions.
+In January 2023, the EMTSC board approved the implementation of a plan to permanently close the commission, and it dissolved shortly thereafter.

-New fleet

-The city's 2022 capital budget allocates $660,000 toward the purchase of three new buses in 2022, to replace FST's current buses.
-This is because the current fleet is near the end of its lifespan, and maintenance costs are rising as a result.
-FST will work with the EMTSC to ensure that the new buses meet the EMTSC's needs when it takes ownership of them and launches its services.